0xwanted/trollface/README.md

 ## How It Works

 1. **Execution**: Once the victim runs the virus, it begins by gaining necessary privileges to modify the MBR.
-2. **MBR Overwrite**: The virus then overwrites the MBR with the image found.
+2. **MBR Overwrite**: The virus then overwrites the MBR with an image .
 3. **System Disruption**: After the MBR is overwritten, the system is likely to fail to boot, displaying the overwritten image instead.

 ## GDI

-It shows the troll face and displays colors that are annoying to the eyes
+It shows some messagebox and displays colors that are annoying to the eyes

 ## BSOD